 Opioid withdrawal produces both physical side effects that may mimic the flu and psychological symptoms, during two distinct phases, known as early and late withdrawal.
 Early on during opioid withdrawal, muscle aches, tearing, runny nose, yawning, insomnia, agitation, anxiety, and sweating are common, according to The New York Times.
 Later on, nausea and vomiting, chills or goose bumps, diarrhea, abdominal cramps, and dilated pupils occur during late withdrawal.

-Heroin has the shortest half-life only a few minutes per Mayo Clinic of all opiates.
+Heroin has the shortest half-life of all opiates, at only a few minutes, per the Mayo Clinic.
 Therefore, it takes effect the quickest, but also leaves the body quickly, according to the Drug Enforcement Administration, or DEA.
 To put it into perspective, OxyContin has a half-life of 3-4 hours for its immediate-release format and 12 hours for the extended-release form, while morphine has a half-life of 6-10 hours, the journal Clinical and Translational Oncology reports.
-Withdrawal starts when the drug’s half-life expires, and the drug is no longer active in the bloodstream.
 While not technically considered to be life-threatening, opioid withdrawal can be dangerous and should be performed under medical supervision and guidance.

 When the brain is dependent on a benzo, if the drug is suddenly removed, a rebound effect can occur.